< Back to Indiana Criminal Defense Attorneys page

 Across the U.S., it is illegal to drive with a blood alcohol concentration (BAC) of .08 percent or higher, if you are at least 21 years old.
 If you are not of age to drink, then as little as .02 percent of alcohol in your system can lead to criminal charges.
 If you have a commercial driver’s license and were in your commercial vehicle at the time of the traffic stop, then your legal limit is .04 percent.

-Whenever your BAC is above the legal limit, you can be charged with driving under the influence (DUI), also known as driving while intoxicated (DWI).
+Whenever your BAC is above the legal limit, you can be charged with driving under the influence (DUI), also known as operating a vehicle while intoxicated (OWI).
 Whatever you or the prosecutors call the offense, you are going to need a local DUI attorney to fight it.
 An experienced and aggressive criminal defense attorney will thoroughly review your situation, determine the more effective course to take, and fight for the best possible outcome in your case.

 What to Do if You Are Arrested for a OWI in Indiana